Caffe Vita Coffee Roasting Co. vs Olympia Coffee

 Caffe Vita Coffee Roasting Co.

-Caffe Vita is for daily drinkers who want consistent, approachable coffee at reasonable prices, especially if you like earthy Indonesian profiles or reliable blends.
+Caffe Vita is for daily drinkers who want solid, approachable specialty coffee without the sticker shock—especially if you love Sumatran coffees or reliable house blends.

 Olympia Coffee